Field Experiences

 Throughout D.C’.s history, alleyways have been a critical feature of neighborhood life.
 In the early twentieth century, D.C.’s hidden alleyways housed the majority of the city’s Black and immigrant populations, creating unique patterns of segregation.
 The grand residential blocks housed two distinct communities: White households lived in the street-facing homes and Black households occupied the same lots in interior alley houses, hidden from the street.
 While city officials condemned life in the alleyways as dangerous, dirty, and diseased, they were in fact a place where communities sustained each other and provided security.

-This walking tour, easily accessible from the Washington Convention Center, takes participants through the Blagden Alley/Naylor Court Historic District and reveals their secrets.
+This walking tour, easily accessible from the Washington Convention Center, took participants through the Blagden Alley/Naylor Court Historic District and revealed their secrets.

 © amedved / iStock / Getty Images Plus